calebman/vuepress-plugin-demo-container/docs/README.md

 The problem with this is that **template code blocks cannot contain globally registered components in Vuepress**, and writing component library examples will necessarily rely on globally registered components.

+### vuepress-plugin-demo-code

+Repository [click here to view](https://github.com/BuptStEve/vuepress-plugin-demo-code)，The plug-in's **use method is the same as the demo-block**.
+The workflow of the plugin is similar to the Demo Container.
+Its implementation principle is:

+Extend the internal markdown object through [Vuepress extendMarkdown API](https://vuepress.vuejs.org/plugin/option-api.html#extendMarkdown), and then identify the `::: demo xxx :::` code block, and insert the wrapped sample code directly into the Markdown document to be processed by vue-loader.

+The problem with this is that **only the `export default {}` block of the first example will be successfully recognized**, because vue-loader will only process the first match to the package when compiling a single file `<script> </script>` Code block.

 ### vuepress-plugin-extract-code